-Westside Future Fund was established in December 2014 out of the vision and leadership of Atlanta Mayor Kasim Reed.
-Recognizing the long-term growth inequity in Atlanta’s historic Westside, Mayor Reed committed to fostering transformational change through a collaborative approach.
+Westside Future Fund was established in December 2014 out of the vision and leadership of former Atlanta mayor Kasim Reed.
+Recognizing the long-term growth inequity in Atlanta’s Historic Westside, then-Mayor Reed committed to fostering transformational change through a collaborative approach.

 Now is the time for our city’s corporate and philanthropic leaders to join us and make their own commitment to the Westside as we make long-term, transformational change.

 Mayor Reed set the stage for this work by engaging the Atlanta Committee for Progress, a coalition of top CEOs and leaders from Atlanta’s private sector, universities and nonprofits.
 The group boldly embraced his charge by making the Westside Future Fund one of their top priorities, providing board leadership and early philanthropic support.

 The vision was set in early 2013.
 Partnering with Atlanta Falcons owner and The Home Depot co-founder Arthur Blank, Mayor Reed announced that the new Falcons stadium would be located adjacent to the Historic Westside and serve as a catalyst for growth and change in the storied neighborhoods of Vine City, English Avenue, Ashview Heights and Atlanta University Center.

 Cementing the commitment, the City of Atlanta and The Arthur M. Blank Family Foundation made catalytic lead investments of $15 million each.

 Chick-fil-A Chairman and CEO Dan Cathy and the Chick-fil-A Foundation were also early, momentum-building investors and have devoted significant philanthropic capital and leadership resources.
 In fact, Vine City is now home to the community’s first Chick-fil-A. The restaurant will not only contribute to the economic development of the area, but will create a minimum of 50-60 new job opportunities for area residents.